 Perth Transport Model

-Building a new transport modelling tool to assist with decision-making about the future development and management of urban transport.
+We are building a new transport model to help with future planning, development, and management of urban transport in Perth.

-Development of the new Perth Transport Model has commenced.
+Development of the new Perth Transport Model (PTM) is underway.